Click here for free Shipping Options

 HISTORY OF THE EASEL

-One might not think that the history of the easel is a complex one, but it is!
+The history of the easel is a complex and continually-changing one.
 This chapter will outline the easel's origination and rise to popularity.

-Because much of their writing and art had religious connotations, their finished tablets were displayed on elevated platforms2 now known as the bookstand.
+Because much of their writing and art had religious connotations, their finished tablets were displayed on elevated platforms2 that closely resemble modern bookstands.

 1) Hieroglyph Man Image - Artist unknown.
 Scribe from Tomb of Saqqara.
 The Louvre, Paris.
 Everyday Life in Bible Times.
 Melville Bell Grosvenor, Ed.
 (Washington D.C.: National Geographic Society, 1967) 112.